micmejia/bible-dump/AMPC/Luke/Luke 19.md

-Then another came and said, Lord, here is your mina, which I have kept laid up in a [^f]handkerchief.
+Then another came and said, Lord, here is your mina, which I have kept laid up in a handkerchief.